chrisgervang/resume/README.md

 **Experienced:** D3, NodeJS, Sketch, SQL Server, Electron, MongoDB

 ##Recent applications
-###[Reflectrum](https://hackaday.io/project/9026-reflectrum-smart-mirror) | Software, Electrical & Mechanical Engineer
-A smart mirror that felt personal and designed for my partner's life
-- Constructed a wall-mounted computer with Fusion 360 which featured a observation glass display
-- Designed HCI electronics for the mirror using Arduino and mouse components
-- Developed a SDK for mirror apps in ReactJS and shipped seven apps Also Used: Electron, Sketch, Bash, JSPM, Raspberry Pi

-###PCB Footprint Generator | Full-Stack Engineer & Designer
+###PCB Footprint Generator | Full-Stack Engineer & Designer | June 2016 to present
 A web app product for electrical engineers to quickly create part libraries with datasheets using computer vision
 - Developed prototype with a team of two in one week using Python Flask, OpenCV, PaperJS, JQuery
 - Lead front end architecture with Typescript, ReactJS, D3, and Redux
 - Designed UI which includes an interactive visualization tool for creating, editing, and reviewing part footprints Also Used: Sketch, Webpack, Stripe, Google OAuth, PageJS, Digital Ocean, Postgres

+###[Reflectrum](https://hackaday.io/project/9026-reflectrum-smart-mirror) | Software, Electrical & Mechanical Engineer | Nov 2015 to Jun 2016
+A smart mirror designed for my partner
+- Constructed a wall-mounted computer with Fusion 360 which featured an observation glass display
+- Designed HCI electronics for the mirror using Arduino and mouse components
+- Developed a SDK for mirror apps in ReactJS and shipped seven apps Also Used: Electron, Sketch, Bash, JSPM, Raspberry Pi

-###[Clyde](clyde.io) | Full-Stack Engineer & Buisness Lead
+###[Clyde](clyde.io) | Full-Stack Engineer & Buisness Lead | Jan 2014 to June 2014
 An intuitive automation system that fit into a families lifestyle
-- Prototyped and lead a team of four at 1200 person CalTech hackathon in 36 hours; winning Grand Prize
+- Lead a team of four winning the Grand Prize at 1200 person CalTech hackathon
 - Engineered IoT integrations and back end with NodeJS and CouchDB
 - Accepted into Stanford FocusVC Accelerator; Gathered fundraising interest
 - Lauched at the BA MakerFaire with pilot customer; invited by Pebble and Particle